Taaitaaiger/jlrs/README.md

 allocations plus three.

-It's also possible to allocate temporary data with `Session::with_temporaries`, which works mostly the same way as `Runtime::session` and `Session::execute` do, except its argument is an `AllocationContext` rather than a mutable reference to one.
+It's also possible to allocate temporary data with `Session::with_temporaries`, which works mostly the same way as `Julia::session` and `Session::execute` do, except its argument is an `AllocationContext` rather than a mutable reference to one.
 The `AllocationContext` offers you the same interface as `Session` does, with two major differences:
  - `AllocationContext::execute` takes the context by value rather than by reference, you